Healing from Complex PTSD

 Complex trauma often intersects with other areas of specialty:

-- Coercive Control Recovery: Specialized treatment for recovery from cult involvement, high-control groups, and coercive relationships using Hassan's BITE Model framework.
+- Coercive Control Recovery: Specialized treatment for recovery from cult involvement, high-control groups, and coercive relationships.
+We address the "trauma bond"—where your natural need for attachment was exploited to maintain control.

-- Soul Unity Therapy: My integrative framework combining evidence-based trauma treatment with principles of inner wisdom and conscious creation.
+- Soul Unity Therapy: My integrative framework combining evidence-based trauma treatment with principles of inner wisdom to heal Mother Hunger and early nurturance deficits.

-- Couples Therapy: When trauma affects your relationship, we can incorporate Gottman-informed couples work to rebuild safety, communication, and trust.
+- Couples Therapy: When trauma affects your relationship, we incorporate Gottman-informed couples work to rebuild the Secure Base necessary for intimacy.

 Frequently Asked Questions